v76s/Clarusway/Git/Project7/readme.txt

 15 ] git cherry-pick HASH of the feature1\commit1
     Do the same operation for other commits on feature1 branch.

+16 ] Make cherry-pick for the last branch 2 times and see the conflict.
+    git cherry-pick --abort
+    To roll-back the changes made by the cherry-pick.

-16 ] go to your Github account and create a new repository called Project4
+17 ] go to your Github account and create a new repository called Project4

-17 ] git remote add origin "" (link of your repository)
+18 ] git remote add origin "" (link of your repository)

-18 ] git remote -v
+19 ] git remote -v
      git remote show
      git remote remove origin (if needed)
      Display pull/push endpoints.

-19 ] git push -f -u origin master
+20 ] git push -f -u origin master
      git push --set-upstream origin master

-20 ] git log --graph --oneline --all
+21 ] git log --graph --oneline --all
      Display a list of the repository history.

-21 ] git status -s -b -v  short branch verbose
+22 ] git status -s -b -v  short branch verbose
      git status -s -b -v --show-stash

-22 ] Create several feature/bugfix commits and push them to the repositories,
+23 ] Create several feature/bugfix commits and push them to the repositories,
      push different repositories. git push origin feature1, git push origin master.

-23 ] Update some documents in Github.
+24 ] Update some documents in Github.
      git pull.

-24 ] Summary:
+25 ] Summary:
     Created a repository called Project7.
     Created commits.
     Introduced remote repository to git.